bobcozzi/rpgiv2free/README.md

   If a statement spans multiple lines, such as when a File or Definition spec has additional keywords, or you have a legacy IFEQ/OREQ/ANDEQ/CASxx style Calc specs, you can position the cursor on any line within the statement, and the extension converts the entire statement; no need to select the entire thing.

 - **Batch Conversion of Multiple Statements**:
   You can select multiple statements within the same file and convert them all in a single operation.
-The tool processes them efficiently. however, is it NOT recommended to select *ALL lines and convert them.
-I have not tested it on things like program-described arrays, conditioning indicators.
+The tool processes them efficiently. however, is it NOT recommended to select *ALL lines and convert (although we do it all the time for testing).
+I have not tested the extension on all legacy RPG IV styles such as program-described arrays, conditioning indicators.
 These are ignored or potentially incorrectly converted in some edge cases.

 - **Supported Specifications**:
   - Header (H) Specs